-Montenegro might not be the first country which springs to mind when you think about a beach holiday and lazing on the sand in the warm summer sun.
+Montenegro might not be the first country that springs to mind when you think about a beach holiday and lazing on the sand in the warm summer sun.
 Am I right?

-But, what might surprise you in that case, is the sheer beauty of the beaches in Montenegro!
+What might surprise you, in that case, is the sheer beauty of the beaches in Montenegro!

-Montenegro is really enjoying a tourism boom and this summer looks set to be one of its best years yet.
-With fantastic attractions, historical sights, amazing scenery, plus the added appeal of the Adriatic Sea – Montenegro is sure to please the Sunseeker in you.
+Montenegro is really enjoying a tourism boom, and this summer looks set to be one of its best years yet.
+With fantastic attractions, historical sights, astonishing scenery, plus the added appeal of the Adriatic Sea – Montenegro is sure to please the Sunseeker in you.